abroaddus/AI-ML-Portfolio/Exploratory Data Analysis and Visualization/README.md

 # Exploratory Data Analysis and Visualization

-This project uses It was a survey fielded on Amazon Mechanical Turk which offered car drivers a coupon to a local food or beverage establishment.
+This project uses a survey fielded on Amazon Mechanical Turk which offered car drivers a coupon to a local food or beverage establishment.
 The dataset contains the survey responses, including the type of coupon offered, demographics of the driver, and environmental conditions.

-The data was analyzed to address the question, “Will a customer accept the coupon?”,, comparing customers who accepted different types of coupons with those who did not.
+The data was analyzed to address the question, “Will a customer accept the coupon?”, comparing customers who accepted different types of coupons with those who did not.

+Link to Jupyter Notebook: [Exploratory Data Analysis Notebook](https://github.com/abroaddus/AI-ML-Portfolio/blob/main/Exploratory%20Data%20Analysis%20and%20Visualization/Exploratory_Data_Analysis_and_Visualizations.ipynb)

 ## Data Cleaning

-The data was sourced from   came from the UCI Machine Learning repository.
+The data was sourced from  the UCI Machine Learning repository.
 The raw data file had 12, 684 records and 26 features.
 There were 74 duplicate records, which I dropped.
 The feature “car” was almost entirely missing values, so it was dropped.
 Missing values in the features “CoffeeHouse”, “CarryAway”, “RestaurantLessThan20” and “Restaurant20to50” were filled with “never”.
 The final dataset had 12,536 records and 25 features.

-Link to Jupyter Notebook: [Exploratory Data Analysis Notebook](https://github.com/abroaddus/AI-ML-Portfolio/blob/main/Exploratory%20Data%20Analysis%20and%20Visualization/Exploratory_Data_Analysis_and_Visualizations.ipynb)

-# Summary of Findings

 ## Types of coupons and acceptance rates

-Before I investigated individual coupons, I explored other potential influences on drivers accepting a coupon in general, such as time, temperature, direction of travel and closeness to the coupon destination.
+We explored other potential influences on drivers accepting a coupon in general, such as time, temperature, direction of travel and closeness to the coupon destination.
 - Coupons were offered for Restaurants $20-$50, Restaurants under $20, Bars, Coffee Houses, and Carry Out and Take Away
 - Of the 12,536 drivers who were offered a coupon, 7,104 accepted it, an acceptance rate of 57%.
 - Restaurant and Carry Out coupons had the highest acceptance rates